Visually-Aware Context Modeling for News Image Captioning: Related Work

 In contrast to generic image captioning methods \cite{Karpathy_2015_CVPR, Donahue_2015_CVPR, Vinyals_2015_CVPR, pmlr-v37-xuc15, Anderson_2018_CVPR, Lu_2017_CVPR}, which rely solely on images as input, News Image Captioning takes both images and news articles as input.
 It dictates that models should prioritize captions that not only depict image content, but also summarise the corresponding article segments.

 Early approaches to the task focus on learning the representation of a news article and its connection with an image, including utilizing n-gram language models for extracting phrases seen in the article \cite{TPAMI13-caption}, or building an encoder-decoder based architecture with VGG \cite{iclr15-vgg} for encoding the image, Word2Vec \cite{NIPS2013-word2vec} for encoding the article, and an LSTM as caption decoder \cite{TPAMI-breakingnews}.
-They all fail to achieve satisfactory performance. \citet{Biten_2019_CVPR} first propose to explicitly model the named entities with a two-stage template based caption generation method.
-The templates replace the named entity words in captions with their corresponding labels.
-They predict the named entities for various labels during inference.
-Their method achieves better performance than early approaches on their proposed large-scale dataset GoodNews, but still fails to properly generate captions.
-There is often a mismatch between the generated template and the pattern of the ground truth caption.

-Several newer works integrate a transformer architecture. \citet{yang-okazaki-2020-image} use Places 365 \cite{TPAMI-places} features as image inputs for a multimodal transformer which outperforms \cite{Biten_2019_CVPR}. \citet{Tran_2020_CVPR} introduce the Tell model, which incorporates object and face features with separate cross-attention modules in a transformer decoder.
-Tell significantly improves the CIDEr score over the previous state-of-the-art (SOTA).
-However, the performance gains of Tell mainly come from the use of more advanced architectures (e.g. $\text{RoBERTa}_{\text{large}}$ \cite{arxiv-roberta} instead of GloVe word embeddings \cite{pennington-etal-2014-glove}).
+They all fail to achieve satisfactory performance. \citet{Biten_2019_CVPR} propose the first large-scale dataset GoodNews for the task, and a two-stage template based captioning method.
+Following \citet{Biten_2019_CVPR}, several works adopt transformer-based models with different types of features like Places 365~\cite{TPAMI-places} used by \citet{yang-okazaki-2020-image} or face and object features used by the Tell model~\cite{Tran_2020_CVPR}.